MaxDeadBear/NaughtyBear_ReStuff/README.md

 ------------------------------------------------------
 aside from having access to all of the code in the game it also has improvements like
 - 60fps

-- a randomizer
+- unlock all cheat (optional)

-- texture/audio replacements with the rexglue-SDK fork https://github.com/SolarRecomps/rexglue-ostentation/tree/dev
+- native renderer

 - and many more!